esterhui/twinmoons/README.md

 - [csdr](https://github.com/simonyiszk/csdr) : Signal processing from command line
-- [baudline](http://www.baudline.com) : Excellent spetrogram tool for visualization of data
+- [baudline](http://www.baudline.com) : Excellent spetrogram tool for visualization of data The file **baudline_session_twin_moons** included in this repository can be used by baudline (-tsession flag) to setup baudline with the correct parameters to easilty view these files.
+You probably have to copy the file to ~/.baudline/sessions/twin_moons to work with the scripts below.
 - Some custom scripts included in this repository